How To Write a Character Reference For Court

 Having a number of character references written and presented at court is very important.
 It is sometimes the most important piece of evidence for a defendant.

-The character reference needs to address the issues that the Defendant's lawyer is trying to emphasise, for example a good work history, the need for a driving licence, the positive changes in a person's life since they got in trouble and so forth.
+The character reference needs to address the issues the Defendant's lawyer is trying to emphasise, for example a good work history, the need for a driving licence, the positive changes in a person's life since they got in trouble and so forth.

-A character reference letter from Court does not have to be from an "important" person.
+A character reference letter for Court does not have to be from an "important" person.
 It can be from your wife, your child, your friend or someone at your work.
 Character references can be from any one who has something positive or useful to say.

-It is all about using the character reference to explain to the Judge who you really are rather than them just judging you for your offences.
+It's all about using the character reference to explain to the Judge who you really are, rather than them just judging you for your offences.

 Essential Tips for a Character Reference